lukejacksonn/hyperapp-wiki/API.md

-The API reference provides detailed information HyperApp exports.
+The API reference provides detailed information HyperApp module exports.
 This document is not a tutorial, for a step-by-step walk-through see [[Getting Started]].

 * [h](#h-)
 * [app](#app-)